Pennsylvania Farm Bureau

 - USDA Farm Service Agency is relaxing its loan-making process and adding flexibilities for servicing direct and guaranteed loans to provide credit to producers in need.
 Click here to learn more.

 - USDA Risk Management Agency is offering flexibility related to crop insurance, including enabling producers to send notifications and reports electronically, extending the date for production reports and providing additional time and deferring interest on premium and other payments.
 Click here to learn more.

 - The U.S. Department of Homeland Security has closed the the southern border with Mexico but has clarified that agricultural workers and lawful cross-border trade are essential travel that may continue.
 Click here to learn more.

 - The FDA is relaxing certain regulatory requirements to allow veterinarians to better utilize telemedicine to address animal health.
 Click here to learn more.

-- USDA Service Centers will serve Pennsylvania farmers by phone appointment and field work only.
-All service center visitors wishing to conduct business with the Farm Service Agency, Natural Resources Conservation Service or any other USDA agency must call their service center to schedule a phone appointment.
+- USDA Service Centers will serve Pennsylvania farmers by appointment only.
+All service center visitors wishing to conduct business with the Farm Service Agency, Natural Resources Conservation Service or any other USDA agency must call their service center to schedule an appointment.
 Click here to learn more.